 What is the Inspiring Women in STEMM grant?

-Women are often under-represented in STEMM careers and women from remote, low-income areas, indigenous or minority communities often face additional barriers to achieving employment in STEMM fields.
+A higher degree in STEMM can be a springboard towards a rewarding career and an opportunity to give back to one’s community.
+Unfortunately, women are often under-represented in STEMM careers and women from remote, low-income areas, indigenous or minority communities often face additional barriers to achieving employment in STEMM fields.

 The inaugural ‘Inspiring Women in STEMM’ Grant in 2019 supported four winners to reach hundreds of girls in their communities.
 The 2019 grand winner, Mercy Ndalila, brought smoke detectors to a girl’s boarding school in Kenya, and fire safety materials to a primary school, to both safeguard students from fire and educate them about fire risks.
 Another 2019 winner, Gabriella Maria Paniagua Cabarrus, used the funds to buy supplies and new lab coats for a girl’s chemistry club in remote Guatemala.
 Then, through a virtual presentation, she guided them through a chemistry lab experiment, building their skills and curiosity about a career in science.